MPC88/shipmakerpatch/README.md

 - Bonus value entries.
 - Custom bonus: Lateral Injectors - allows rolling at the cost of % of hit points based on ship mass.

-To install, download the Assets folder here and replace the files in Fairgon's existing unity porject from the link above.
+To install, download the Assets folder here (code<> -> download.zip) and replace the files in Fairgon's existing unity porject from the link above.